Vamthecoder/WebDev-Learning-Material/Git/notes.md

 ## Git checkout -b [branch name] - to checkout and create a new branch at the same time.

 ## touch .gitignore - to create a new file to keep your texts hidden from main git cloud/ repo. you can put any file name to hide it from git to be uploaded on repo.

+## Git push - to publish your commit to repos